Boursin's story began in northwest France in 1957, when Normandy cheese maker François Boursin set up a factory producing soft cheese.

 In 1961, a French newspaper wrongly reported the launch of Boursin with garlic, an innovation that was in fact being introduced by a competing cheese brand.
 Following this free publicity, François Boursin spent two years perfecting his original recipe, blending garlic with fresh cream and soft cheese seasoned with fresh herbs, salt and pepper, in the local tradition.

 Boursin Garlic & Herbs was launched in 1963 and quickly became a household name across France.
 In 1968, Boursin made history as the first cheese featured in a TV ad campaign.
 It featured famous French comedian Jacques Duby cast in the role of the first “Boursinophile,” a cheese lover unable to resist the alluring taste of Boursin whatever time of day or night.
 Waking in the middle of the night, he rushes to the fridge in his pyjamas shrieking for Boursin 18 times.

 More than 50 years later, the original recipe remains unchanged and food lovers in more than 35 countries have spread their passion for Boursin all around the world.
-Today, the brand offers many products, including the seven flavours of Boursin Cheese sold in Canada, and the three flavours of Boursin Cuisine sold in Quebec only.
+Today, the brand offers many products, including the seven flavours of Boursin Cheese sold in Canada.

 In Croisy-sur-Eure, Normandy, François Boursin launches the Boursin cheese dairy, unaware that his name would become famous ....

 A major newspaper inadvertently announces the launch of a Boursin cheese with garlic.
 In fact, it is a new product being launched by a competing brand!
 The distribution network is bombarded by requests for a Boursin with garlic that does not exist ....